dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 - `#axiom <string>` defines the axiom for this system
 - `#iterations <int>` defines how many iterations the system should step for, by default. x must be an integer.
-- `#ignore <string>` sets every character as part of the string to be ignored by the L-system, when performing contextual matches.
+- `#matches <string>` sets every symbol in the string to be included in when evaluating contextual matches defined in this file.
+Every symbol not in this set will be treated as if it was not part of the l-system string when matching
 - `#runtime <string> <float>` defines a global runtime value named <string> with a default value of <float>
 - `#define <string> <string>` defines a global compile time replacement directive which searches the full text of the rules for an exact match against the first string, replacing with the second string.
 - `#global <string>` defines a set of symbols in the "global" scope which this file will use.
 Only relevent when using `.lsyslib` files, see [Library files](#library-files)